 The original planning problem was to develop a zoning map that would set aside 6000 hectares of specially protected agricultural land and 1500 hectares of land for further expansion of the carpet industry.
 Let's first consider how to approach these as single objective problems.
-In the next part, we will look at how to resolve the conflicts between the objectives, a multi-objective problem, and arrive at a final solution.68
+In the next part, we will look at how to resolve the conflicts between the objectives, a multi-objective problem, and arrive at a final solution.3

 If we consider either of these objectives on their own, we are clearly quite close to a final solution.
 For example, in the case of the carpet industry objective, we already know the comparative suitability of the land for this use.
 We only need to figure out which are the best 1500 hectares!
 To do this, we need to rank order the data cells in terms of their suitability, and select as many of the most highly ranked cells to total 1500 hectares.
-We will do this with a combination of the RANK and RECLASS modules.
+We will do this with the TOPRANK module.